|Learn how to provide affordable housing for all.

 Once you have connected with the right people, you and your group might consider advocating for specific local affordable housing actions, such as:

 - Survey or meet with prospective residents of affordable housing in your community to learn more about their particular housing needs and preferences.
 (First, seek out and read any relevant prior studies.)
-Affordable housing should conform to resident needs and preferences; to ensure that, it's important to know what they are.
+Affordable housing should conform to resident needs and preferences, so it's important to know what they are.

 - Survey or meet with neighbors or neighborhood groups to learn their views about what affordable housing might work best in their neighborhood, and how they might support it.

 - Consult with housing experts to learn their opinions.
-Those opinions need not always be followed; but they should generally be considered.
+Those opinions are not directives, but they should generally be considered.

-- Set affordable housing targets for your community -- for example, that X% of the housing units in your community should be affordable.
+- Set affordable housing targets for your community.
+For example, X% of the housing units in your community should be affordable.
 Then challenge other sectors of the community (e.g., government, agencies, bankers) to meet those targets.

 - Encourage or require developers of new housing to set aside a fixed percentage of units as affordable housing units.